 which is the plane "tangent" to Earth at your location.
 You can see

-(in principle) objects above the plane but not below.
+(in principle) objects above the plane but not below it.

 - Note that

-above your horizon plane.
-However, the horizon plane (and visible
+plane.
+However, the horizon plane (and visible hemisphere)

-hemisphere) is different at each location on the Earth's
+is different at each location on the Earth's surface.

 - The horizon plane sweeps across the sky as Earth spins.